 5. Latest and Greatest without Killing Your System

-One of the problems that Arch users often have because it is a rolling release is a new package will be released that breaks their system.
+One of the problems that Arch users often have, because it is a rolling release, a new package will be released and it will break their system.
 The Manjaro team works to avoid that by testing new packages before making them available to users.
-While this might make Manjaro slightly less than bleeding edge, it also ensures that you’ll get new packages a lot sooner distros with scheduled releases like Ubuntu and Fedora.
+While this might make Manjaro slightly less than bleeding edge, it also ensures that you’ll get new packages a lot sooner than distros with scheduled releases like Ubuntu and Fedora.
 I think that makes Manjaro a good choice to be a production machine because you have a reduced risk of downtime.

 6. Switching Kernels is Easy